 7 Day Philippines Travel Itinerary

-The Philippines is one of the most diverse countries full of pristine beaches, exotic islands, big metropolitan cities, and stunning landscapes.
-This 7 Day Philippines Travel Itinerary allows you to explore this unique country in just a week.
+The Philippines is a treasure trove of pristine beaches, exotic islands, vibrant cities, and stunning landscapes.
+This 7 Day Philippines Travel Itinerary is designed to help you explore the best of this beautiful country in just a week.

 A bay surrounded by cliffs and a a local boat in El Nido.